Form elements - Buttons

 Do not use buttons as links:

-• to pages which aren't part of your user journey
+• to pages which are not part of your user journey

 • from 1 flat content page to another